jhetuts/jhetuts/README.md

 - I love functional programming, so does OOP 👌
 - I'm open for a team to contribute 🔭
 - I love exploring other technologies! 🏄
+- Fun Fact: I love to reuse, reuse and reuse codes! ♻️

 ## Competencies: